elibroftw/blog.elijahlopez.ca/content/posts/canadas-problems-are-entirely-artificial.md

 ## Tariffs

 Trump is a blessing in disguise for two reasons.
 First the government can blame Trump for Canada's problems, even those that existed before.
 Secondly, it gives Canada a strong reason to address non-US trade issues.
+In my blog post [On Trade Wars and Trade Balances](/posts/trade-wars-and-trade-balances), I talk about how tariffs can be used to "tax the rich" and incentivize domestic companies to capture surplus profits (and thus become competitive with foreign markets).
+I also mentioned that taxes can be used to capture extrinsic value of foreign goods where consumers are not importing for any intrinsic value the goods may have.

 ### Inter-Provincial Trade Barriers